nl-design-system/denhaag/README.md

 The project folders are structured in the following way:
 The `src` folder houses both our `components` and our storybook `stories`, these are both in their own folders.
 Our components are sorted into several categories, where each category has its own parent folder.
-All of our components are their own package and managed with lerna, docs are available [here](https://lerna.js.org/).
+All of our components are their own package and managed with pnpm.
-Similarly, each category is its own package managed with lerna.

 #### Adding components